Yoga for Senior People

 1. Trikonasana: Trikonasana or Triangle Pose is a very influential exercise, especially when you talk about thighs and shoulders stretching.
 It is a basic level asana, which is practiced by stretching both legs to a distance of about 3-4 feet.
 One needs to bend forward to touch the left toe with the left hand and repeat the same on the other side.
 Make sure to keep the knees unbent during practice.

 2. Tadasana: Tadasana is one of the introductory level asanas.
 The pose is very effective in maintaining the stability of the body and mind.
 It is just about standing straight with all body parts active.
-You can raise your hands in the air to join the palms in Namaskar to give the asana spiritual touch.
+You can raise your hands in the air to join the palms in Namaskar to give the asana a spiritual touch.

 3. Dandasana: Sitting on the mat, spread the legs in front of the body.
 Keep both the legs parallel to each other and the upper body in a straight line.
 Make sure the upper and lower body makes a right angle at the pelvis.
 During the practice, place the palms on the mat beside the hips and the hands should be in line with the body.